-Better building is a matter of both quality design and quality construction.
+Better building is a matter of quality design, quality control and quality construction.

-Designers and contractors develop construction details every day but are you really getting the quality of construction that you desire?
-Or are you just getting the old standard, “everybody does it this way”, run of the mill details that meet the bare minimal requirements of the Building Code?
-Is that what you want – or would you prefer better construction?
+Designers and contractors develop construction details every day, but are you really getting the quality of construction that you desire?
+Or, are you just getting the old standard, “everybody does it this way”, run of the mill details that meet the bare minimal requirements of the Building Code?
+Is that what you want?
+Or, would you prefer better built construction?

 My contractor says they meet the building code

-When someone states that they build to meet the building code they are only building to what is minimally acceptable.
+When someone states that they ‘build to meet the building code’ they are only building to a standard that is minimally acceptable.

 Anything less would be unacceptable

-The issues that we find throughout the construction process are that these entry level, minimum building code buildings, often experience what we refer to as the “Monday and Friday Blues”.
-Maybe things didn’t quite happen as they should that day, someone got lazy and the quality of the construction suffered.
-Sure enough… that is where the building will fail at a later date.
+The issues that we find, are these entry level, minimum building code buildings, often experience what we refer to as the “Monday, Wednesday and Friday Blues”.
+Maybe things didn’t quite happen as they should that day.
+Maybe someone got lazy.
+For whatever reason, the quality of the construction suffered that day.
+And, sure enough, that is where the building will prematurely fail at a later date.

-We also find that some people don’t follow the installation instructions provided by the manufacturers for the products that they are installing – that is the most common cause of premature failures within those installations.
+We also find that some people just don’t follow the installation instructions provided by the manufacturers for the products that they are installing.
+This is once of the most common cause of premature failures within those installations.

-That ends up costing the homeowner more in the long term, due to failures and the cost of early material replacement.
-Examples of known construction issues are provided on this page.
+These are good products, just installed incorrectly, and ends up costing the home owner more money in the long term, due to premature failures and the cost of early material replacement.
+Examples of known construction issues and related failures are provided on this page to the right.